All Episodes

 I'll put you guys in touch.

-The first question I want to ask you is how did you come across Ayn Rand?
+The first question I want to ask you is, how did you come across Ayn Rand?

-Um so there are a couple of kind of preliminary comings across, like in high school, I sort of encountered the idea of hers, the the basic idea of like an objectivist philosophy and uh, but I didn't pursue it is the short version.
+Like in high school, I sort of encountered the idea of her, the basic idea of like an objectivist philosophy.

-There were some self-identified objectivists that I met, and sort of like your friend, they were very, very smart.
+And sort of like your friend, they were very, very smart.

 Like they had arguments that I hadn't heard before.